- The ETD Control Center can sometimes become unresponsive on Windows 10 devices.

 ASUS SG is for more precise touchpad gestures, but it’s hardly essential to keep.
-Users can uninstall ASUS Smart Gesture much the same as the ETD Control Center as outlined above.
+So you can uninstall the app much the same as the ETD Control Center as outlined above.

-The above resolutions will usually fix the ETD not responding error in Windows 10.
+The above resolutions should fix the ETD not responding error in Windows 10.